SilentCicero/ipfs-mini/README.md

 An example of the module in use for the browser, can be found in [./example](./examples).

-Inside is a single, no configuration required, HTML file using the `ipfsjs` module.
+Inside is a single, no configuration required, HTML file using the `ipfs-mini` module.

 ## Browser Usage

-`ipfsjs` is completely browserifiable and webpack ready.
+`ipfs-mini` is completely browserifiable and webpack ready.
 The main export found in our distributions [dist](./dist) folder is `IPFS`.
-There you will find two builds of `ipfsjs`, one compressed and minified `ipfs.min.js` and one uncompressed `ipfs.js`.
+There you will find two builds of `ipfs-mini`, one compressed and minified `ipfs.min.js` and one uncompressed `ipfs.js`.

 ```
 <html>